Herrminator/pynoser-classic-docker/README.md

 First run `init.sh`!
 This will create some required symlinks.
 Then either restore existing data (see `tmp/restore`) or run `pynoser-new` after starting the containers.
+If you get an error about a readonly database, run data/chmod.sh (maybe with sudo).

 # Motivation
 PyNoser was **not** written with docker in mind.
 In fact, it was written more than